syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 Dim document As New WordDocument("Bookmarks.docx", FormatType.Docx)

-'Create the bookmark navigator instance to access the bookmark
+'Creates the bookmark navigator instance to access the bookmark

 Dim bookmarkNavigator As New BookmarksNavigator(document)

-'Move the virtual cursor to the before the end location of the bookmark "Northwind"
+'Moves the virtual cursor to the location before the end of the bookmark "Northwind"

 bookmarkNavigator.MoveToBookmark("Northwind")

-'Insert a new text before the bookmark end of the bookmark
+'Inserts a new text before the bookmark end of the bookmark

 bookmarkNavigator.InsertText(" Northwind Database is a set of tables containing data fitted into predefined categories.")